MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copliot-generative-help.md

 Confirm that [Power Platform Integration is enabled](../power-platform/enable-power-platform-integration.md) in [Microsoft Dynamics Lifecycle Services](../lifecycle-services/lcs-user-guide.md).
 You don't have to enable dual-write for this feature.

-## Step 2: Assign user role in Power Platform
+## Step 2: Assign the required user role in Power Platform

-When a user opens a finance and operations app, the system will check in Power Platform that AI required feature have not been disabled by the administrator.
-To assure these checks can be commenced the User in finance and operations must have been assigned the role "Finance and Operations Basic User" in Dataverse.
+When a user opens a finance and operations app, the system checks with your Power Platform environment to make sure that the required AI features haven't been disabled by the administrator.
+To make this check, each finance and operations user that should have access to the Copilot sidecar must be assigned the *Finance and Operations Basic User* security role in Dataverse.

-Navigate to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), open the Power Platform environment details, and under Access assign the security role "Finance and Operations Basic User" to all users that should have access to the Copilot sidecar.
-You can assign the security role to individual users, use team wide or business unit wide assignment, based on your requirements.
+Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), open the Power Platform environment details, and under **Access**, assign the *Finance and Operations Basic User* security role to all users that should have access to the Copilot sidecar.
+You can assign the role to individual users, teams, and/or business units as needed.

 ## Step 3: Turn on copilots and generative AI features